lkubb/salt-tool-firefox-formula/docs/README.rst

 * ``salt://dotconfig/default/<user>/``
 * ``salt://dotconfig/default/``

 to the user's config dir for every user that has it enabled (see ``user.dotconfig``).
 The target folder will not be cleaned by default (ie files in the target that are absent from the user's dotconfig will stay).
-This works in the first run **after Firefox has been installed**.

 The URL list above is in descending priority.
 This means user-specific configuration from wider scopes will be overridden by more system-specific general configuration.